-If you have chosen to instead of a graph to use this Graphics box as the Website(s) / Other type setting in Row 2 Setup category, a single setting is unlocked here, that lets you choose which URL’s you want to have shown and the other toggles if the webtabs should be cycled between along with your sensor sets.
+If you have chosen to instead of a graph to use this Graphics box as the Website(s) / Other type setting in Row 2 Setup category, two settings are unlocked here.
+One lets you choose which URL’s you want to have shown and the other toggles if the webtabs should be cycled between along with your sensor sets.
 Furthermore, if you select to have your webtabs cycled through along with your sensor sets, you get another option to hide the tab buttons them self, for a bit of extra space for the webcontent.
-The first setting is where you select your URL’s, and tehse can be defined in the URL tab, described below.
+The first setting is where you select your URL’s, and tehse can be defined in the WEB tab, described further own below.
 Selecting more than one URL, and Tabs will be rendered on the dashboard for you to select between the URL’s (unless you have selected to hide them).
 There is also default selections available here like a Clock.

 Remember that if you cannot change any setting in either of Content Box 1 or Content Box 2 category, it is because that the Content Box is not selected in the Row 2 Setup category

 Extra column 1 & Extra column 2 categories

 If you selected any layout type in the Row 2 Setup category, that contains an Extra column, one or both of these two categories will be available for you.

 It lets you select up to 6 extra sensors in a set which will have their value(s) shown in a per set basis.
 The Sensor Cycle time set above will determine how many seconds a set will be shown for before it is swapped.
 You can have as many sensor sets as you like